chaitralidw/farmscan/README.md

 ## ✨ Key Features

 *   **🤖 AI Disease Detection**: Upload or take a photo of a plant leaf to get an instant diagnosis.
+*   **🗣️ Text-to-Speech Accessibility**: Integrated read-aloud functionality for accessibility and ease of use.
 *   **📊 Dynamic Statistics**: Track your scanning history, healthy plant ratio, and average detection confidence.
 *   **🔔 Real-Time Alerts**: Receive personalized notifications about disease outbreaks in your area.
 *   **🌐 Multilingual Support**: Fully translated into English, Hindi, Bengali, Telugu, Marathi, and Tamil.
 *   **📂 History Management**: Save and review all past scans with their corresponding localized treatment plans.
+*   **🔍 Detailed Disease Insights**: Comprehensive information pages for identified diseases and scan results.
 *   **👤 Secure Authentication**: User profiles and data privacy powered by Supabase Auth and Row Level Security (RLS).

 ---